Journal Writing Ideas: Fusing Art with Words

 The Art Journal

 Artists keep journals just like writers do.
-But instead of filling their journals with words, artists fill them with images — sketches and paintings.
-Like writers, artists fill their journal pages with ideas, and they treasure their journals as sacred creative spaces.
+But instead of filling their journals with words, artists fill them with images — doodles, sketches, and paintings.

 What happens when we fuse art and words together, when an image is accompanied by a few lines of text or when a paragraph is accented with an illustration?